 Two Day Cairo Excursions From Hurghada By FlightDuration 2 Days/1 Night

-Enjoy Cairo overnight trip from Hurghada by flight, Visit the Pyramids of Giza, the Great Sphinx, The Egyptian Museum with the treasures of King Tutankhamun, Visit the old Cairo, the Old Mosques and Khan el Khalil bazaar with Private tour guide.
+Enjoy 2 a Day trip to Cairo from Hurghada by Flight, Visit the Pyramids of Giza, the Great Sphinx, The Egyptian Museum with the treasures of King Tutankhamun, Visit the old Cairo, the Old Mosques and Khan el Khalil bazaar with a Private tour guide.
 Explore 2 days tour Cairo by flight from Hurghada.

 Super Safari Trip from HurghadaDuration 8 Hours